Keeping Cool... and Green

 - Avoid overcooling.
 Don't use or buy more cooling equipment capacity than you actually need.
 If you decide on central air conditioning, select the most energy-efficient unit that will cool the size space you have.
 Bigger is not better.
 A larger unit than you need will cost more to run and may not remove enough humidity from the air, the feature that some consumers like most about air conditioners.

 - Keep your cooling system well tuned.
 Have it professionally maintained, and ask how the energy efficiency of the system may be increased.
+Remember to replace the air filter regularly.

 - Install a whole-house ventilating fan.
 This can be put in your attic or in an upstairs window to cool the house, even if you have central air conditioning.
 According to Consumer Reports, a big fan working under the right conditions can cool and ventilate an entire house for about the energy cost of running an air conditioner in one room.